Translation-Symmetric Market: Enabling Incentive Compatibility For DER Aggregation: Translation Symmetry in Electricity Markets

 \textbf{Proposition 2 (Inductive property of IC):} If IC holds at level $l$, then IC holds at level $l-1$.

 \textbf{Proposition 3 (Invariance of prices):} The service prices are invariant across all market levels, i.e.,

-In the appendix, we prove Propositions 1-3 for a simplified case where the constraints are only the quantity limit constraints, which serves as a straightforward example to illustrate the properties of the TSM mechanism.
-For more general cases, the proof is more complex and is left to future work.
+In the appendix, we prove Propositions 1-3 for a simplified case where the constraints are only quantity-limit constraints, which serves as a simple example to illustrate the properties of the translation-symmetry-based mechanism.
+Extending these proofs to settings with more general network and operational constraints remains future work.